-Figueira da Foz beaches
+1. Take your pick of Figueira da Foz beaches

-I prefer the tiny rocky bays of Praia da Tamugeueira you only have to walk a few metres to feel the chill of the Atlantic fizzing around your ankles.
+At the tiny rocky bay of Praia da Tamugeueira you only have to walk a few metres to feel the chill of the Atlantic fizzing around your ankles.

 Only a few brave souls venture past their knees in Figueira da Foz, even in summer.
 It’s not just the bracing temperature that keeps people from venturing too deep; there are often strong waves and undercurrents so pay attention to the warning flags before taking the plunge.